-Within the slasher movie conventions there normally is one member of the ensemble who display almost psychic qualities and who very quickly foresee the terror that awaits everyone and in some instances they can become quite hysterical because of it.
+Within the slasher movie conventions there normally is one member of the ensemble who displays almost psychic qualities and who very quickly foresees the terror that awaits everyone and in some instances, they can become quite hysterical because of it.
 A good example of this in a horror/quasi-slasher movie in which a group of people get picked off one by one is Lambert in Alien.

 There’s also the speech from Marcie regarding her not liking storms after one has started at the camp.
 It’s because of a dream she’s had on numerous occasions in which she’s watching a storm with the rain coming down heavier and heavier which then suddenly turns to blood.
 This was actually the piece of dialogue from the screenplay that the actresses auditioning for a part in the film would have to recite.